fanavarro/huron/README.md

     - *Descriptions per object property*.
 The average descriptions per object property in the ontology.
     - *Descriptions per data property*.
 The average descriptions per data property in the ontology.
     - *Descriptions per annotation property*.
 The average descriptions per annotation property in the ontology.
+    - *Classes with no name*.
+The ratio of number of classes with no names to all classes in the ontology
+    - *Classes with no synonym*.
+The ratio of number of classes with no synonym to all classes in the ontology
+    - *Classes with no description*.
+The ratio of number of classes with no description to all classes in the ontology
+    - *Object properties with no name*.
+The ratio of number of object properties with no name to all object properties in the ontology
+    - *Object properties with no synonym*.
+The ratio of number of object properties with no synonym to all object properties in the ontology
+    - *Object properties with no description*.
+The ratio of number of object properties with no description to all object properties in the ontology
+    - *Data properties with no name*.
+The ratio of number of data properties with no name to all data properties in the ontology
+    - *Data properties with no synonym*.
+The ratio of number of data properties with no synonym to all data properties in the ontology
+    - *Data properties with no description*.
+The ratio of number of data properties with no description to all data properties in the ontology
+    - *Annotation properties with no name*.
+The ratio of number of annotation properties with no name to all annotation properties in the ontology
+    - *Annotation properties with no synonym*.
+The ratio of number of annotation properties with no synonym to all annotation properties in the ontology
+    - *Annotation properties with no description*.
+The ratio of number of annotation properties with no description to all annotation properties in the ontology

 # Usage